 On-site will be our videographer, sometimes along with our producer-director or production assistant.
 Personnel depends on the creative requirements of the shoot, as well as budget.
 However, we always encourage the client to accompany us on-set - if anything, it's a really fun and interesting day out doing something different and get face-time with your communities!

-For all shoots we produce a call sheet beforehand, which details the schedule for the day.
-Here you can view a GDPR-compliant call sheet example.
+For all shoots we produce a call sheet beforehand, which details the schedule for the day, as well as a risk assessment.

 For QSA we offered 2 filming days: 1 shoot day at the Trustee event, and another shoot day in London with the morning spent at the 'Turn a Corner' mobile library volunteer project and the afternoon at their 'Cook Up' volunteer project.
 At the Trustee event we had our videographer and production assistant on site, and on the London shoot day we had our videographer working closely alongside the client/project lead.
 You can see some pics below!

 For QSA a few of the contributors were unable to come to London, so we recorded their talking-heads on Zoom instead - something we've been doing a lot since the pandemic.
 The client sent the contributors a link to the Faltrego Calendly where they booked in a half-hour recording slot.
 We also sent the contributors some helpful Zoom Recording Guidelines.

 Once we've finished filming and recording, we will make our way through the interview footage.
 This tends to mean transcribing the interviews and then structuring the transcribed soundbites into a Paper Edit.
 This process is sometimes called an 'Edit Script' or 'Visual Script'.

 Here you can download our Paper Edit template.

 We can then deliver you the visual script for review, so you can cross-check the key messaging and ensure that the narrative structure that makes sense.
 If there are any soundbites that don't quite work for you, you can hop into the original transcripts and see if there's a quote or soundbite that you think could work better.

 Check out this Paper Edit example that will pulled together for QSA.

 Once approved, we begin the edit within the software.